aldur/MatasanoCrypto/README.md

 ## Try it out

 ### Requirements
-This project explicitly requires Python 3.
+This project explicitly requires a Python version ≥ 3.4.
 I've experimented with [type hints](https://www.python.org/dev/peps/pep-0484/).
 Any other requirement is listed in the `requirements.txt` file.